How do Academics use SurveyMonkey Audience?

 Email Invitation Template

-We use a standard template email notification to notify respondents that they have a new survey to take.
+In SurveyMonkey Contribute, we use a standard template email notification to notify respondents that they have a new survey to take.
 This template cannot be changed.
 We have an FAQ article available to show you what the Audience email invitation looks like.

 Our system selects a random group from the SurveyMonkey Contribute member base who match the demographic targeting criteria you’ve requested.
 Please review this FAQ article about the SurveyMonkey Contribute invitation process for more information.